Skarborn/ProgrammierProject1/README.md

-The program is the result of the task to create a script basing upon the given "Map.m" and a table of measured network reception data "celldata.mat" which draws a heatmap of Oldenburg and also shows the positions of the radio masts.
+The program is the result of the task to create a script basing upon the given "Map.m" and a table of measured network reception data "celldata.mat" which draws a heatmap of Oldenburg and also shows the positions of the basis transmitter stations (BTS).
 It was free to include whatever fits, so some features were added.
-Besides the distance to the nearest radio mast, the table consists of information to which network provider the mast belongs and what sort of network is being used (UMTS, LTE or GSM).
+Besides the distance to the nearest BTS, the table consists of information to which network provider the mast belongs and what sort of network is being used (UMTS, LTE or GSM).
-With this program the user is free to choose which radio masts of which networking system and provider he wants to see.
+With this program the user is free to choose which BTS of which networking system and provider he wants to see.
 In addition to that it is not only possible to get a map of Oldenburg, but also of every other town in Germany with this display options.